davenverse/shellfish/docs/examples/index.md

 You can also manipule entire files in one go.
 In this example, we are going to read a file, convert it to uppercase, and write it to another file.

-First thing, we are going to define the locations of the original file and the new file:
+As the first thing, we are going to define the locations of the original file and the new file:

 ```scala 3
 val path      = Path("src/main/resources/quijote.txt")
 val upperPath = Path("src/main/resources/quijote_screaming.txt")
 ```
-We are going to use El Quijote for this example!
+We are going to use El Quijote for this example.

 Then, we can easily read the file, perform the transformation, and write it to a new file (we can also overwrite if we use the same path):